FREE SHIPPING for orders over $50 --- Join and SAVE --- Check out the rewards program!!

 Sułkowska-Ziaja, Katarzyna et al. “Mycelial culture extracts of selected wood-decay mushrooms as a source of skin-protecting factors.”
 Biotechnology letters vol. 43,5 (2021): 1051-1061. doi:10.1007/s10529-021-03095-0

 DISCLAIMER: To the best of our knowledge, the information contained herein is accurate and reliable; however, we do not assume any liability whatsoever for the accuracy and completeness of the above information.
-Northwood’s Tea and Herb make no claims about what certain herbs or products will do or not do to any individual.
-It is the individual or customer’s responsibility to further research the particular purpose of any herb we sell.
+Northwood’s Tea and Herb makes no claims about what certain herbs or products will do or not do to any individual.
+It is the individual or customer’s responsibility to research further the particular purpose of any herb we sell.
 Our products are in whole or ground form and some may be extracted but not altered.
-This product is not regulated by the FDA.
+The FDA does not regulate this product.